martinabeleda/tensorflow-service/README.md

 - use docker to containerise your solution
 - test & document

-It would be nice to have.
+It would be nice to have,

 - a diagram demonstrating your solution

-## Evaluatioon
+## Evaluation

 You will evaluated based on

 - clarity of thinking
 - dev skills
 - ML knowledge

+## Instruction

+Fork this repository and start making commits/branches.

+You should spend 4-6 hours max on this task.
+Though you could spend more, it is not encouraged.

+Anything unclear, please feel free to contact us.